asablue65/iMac-5k-monitor-conversion/README.md

 An integral part of the iMac experience is the all-in-one sensation.
 We will install and integrate a slim 4K USB autofocus webcam.

 The original speakers of the iMac will be powered by the onboard amplifier on the R1820 connecting from the 4-pin JST connector to two crossover filters distributing treble and bass to the correct speakers.
+Extra Camera and Microphone modules will be added to simulate the iMac experience.

+The internal fan
+Fan will be used to cool off the monitor, this 5k monitor can be fairly hot when it's working.